-It might seem odd but some shapes work better for outdoor kitchens, and some are less fortunate for this specific style.
-Along the wall, an island and a gallery shapes help in showing lines, which most often helps with the style.
+It might seem odd, but some shapes work better for outdoor kitchens, and some are less fortunate for this specific style.
+Along the wall, an island and a gallery shape help show lines, which most often helps with the style.

 What also helps with creating a modern style outdoors is lighting.
-Great idea is to keep fixtures simple, monochromatic, and installing them in line.
+The great idea is to keep fixtures simple, monochromatic and to install them in line.

 17. Finishes for a modern outdoor kitchen